TurboGears/tg2docs/docs/README.txt

 contribute back to the effort?

 :ref:`main/bitbucket_tutorial`
-You can read more about forking a project on bitbucket, and merging your changes back in
+You can read more about forking a project on bitbucket, and merging your changes back in this tutorial.

 You need an account on bitbucket_ in order to fork a repository.
 It is a painless process, which can be done by following the link.
-you are logged in at bitbucket, go to the mpedersen repository, and click 'fork':
+Once you are logged in at bitbucket, go to the mpedersen repository, and click 'fork':
     http://bitbucket.org/pedersen/tg_2_1_docs

 I recommend adding an extension to your fork like '-yourname', substituting